 Healthcare construction spending is on the rise and was projected to nearly double in 2017.
 The Dodge Construction Outlook predicted that this growth will continue in 2018.
 The trend of health systems expanding their presence into smaller communities, with both acute and non-acute facilities, for the convenience of customers is growing.
-In addition, construction of urgent care, rehabilitation, and ambulatory surgery centers that are tailored to meet the changing needs of patients is on the rise.
-The planning, design, and construction of a new facility are exciting but also daunting.
-Countless hours are spent and every available resource is used to ensure that all details of planning and building the facility are reviewed with the respective Project Managers.
-But once these major milestones have been successfully completed, who does the rest?
+In addition, construction of urgent care, rehabilitation, and ambulatory surgery centers that are tailored to meet the changing needs of patients and local communities is on the rise.
+The planning, design, and construction of a new facility, or renovation of exiting space, is both exciting and daunting, all at the same time.
+Countless hours and every available resource are used to help ensure all details surrounding planning and building of the facility are completed correctly, on time, and on budget.